 Now that you understand what is a CPA, you may want to know why people want to join the CPA family:

 To find out the details for each requirement, please click the link how to become a CPA here.
-You may also need to apply to a master’s program to fulfill the educational requirement.
+You may also need to apply to a master’s program to fulfill the educational requirement, so you should learn everything you can about master’s degrees and the CPA license.
 If this is the case, you’ll want to consider taking the GMAT exam as most programs require a GMAT score.

 While working for the Big 4 is the dream for many aspiring accountants, this may not be an ideal job for your long-term career.
 Essentially, this comes down to the difference between small accounting firms vs. large accounting firms.